Harvey Martin: Professional career

 His 1977 season was one of the greatest ever by an NFL player.
 In a 14-game season he totaled 85 tackles and a league-leading 23 sacks (more than Michael Strahan's 22.5 record in 16 games), he was named the NFL Defensive Player of the Year, a consensus All-Pro selection, was a key player in the Cowboys winning Super Bowl XII, and a co-MVP of the game with Randy White.

 Martin remained the team sack leader or co-leader every year, but his totals started to dwindle as his personal problems (financial problems and addictions) grew bigger.
 He followed up his 23-sack 1977 season with a 16-sack performance in 1978, 10 in 1979, 12 in 1980, 10 in 1981, 8 in 1982 and 2 in 1983.

 As part of the famed Doomsday Defense, "The Beautiful" aka "Too Mean" went to the Pro Bowl four times.
 Former Cowboys GM Tex Schramm stated: "He'll be remembered as one of the great Cowboys of the golden years ...
 He was a great player, one of the first great pass rushers".
 Martin, along with Don Meredith, is among the few players to play his high school (Dallas South Oak Cliff High School), college (East Texas State University, now Texas A&M University–Commerce), and pro career (Dallas Cowboys) in and around the Dallas, Texas, area.
-He never played a home game, on any level, outside of North Texas.
+He never played a home game, at any level, outside of North Texas.

-Martin retired in 1983 after refusing to take a Cowboys ordered drug test and during a feud with the team in which he claimed he was being forced to play injured.
+Martin retired in 1983 after refusing to take a Cowboys-ordered drug test and during a feud with the team in which he claimed he was being forced to play injured.
 Martin later admitted in a 1986 autobiography that he did indeed have a cocaine addiction at the time.

 In 2009, he was inducted into the Texas Sports Hall of Fame.
 He is also a member of the Texas Black Sports Hall of Fame.